Room Status Terminology / Definitions for hotels

 Skipper: The guest has left the hotel without making arrangements to settle his or her account.

 Vacant and ready: The room has been cleaned and inspected and is ready for an arriving guest.

 Out of Service (OOS ): Rooms kept under out of service are not deducted from the hotel inventory.
-This is a temporary blocking and reasons may be bulb fuse, TV remote not working, Kettle not working etc. These rooms are not assigned to the guest once these small maintenance issues are fixed.
+This is a temporary blocking and the reasons may be bulb fuse, TV remote not working, Kettle not working, etc. These rooms are not assigned to the guest once these small maintenance issues are fixed.

 LO – Lockout: The room has been locked so that the guest cannot re-enter until he or she is cleared by a hotel official.

 DNCO – Did not check out: The guest made arrangements to settle his or her bills ( and thus not a skipper) but left without informing the front desk.